LoMaply/Genetic/README.md

 The paper does not specify whether Swap mutation has the same `result fitter than input` condition as the Invert mutation, for now I will assume that it does not.
 This has the side effect where after sufficient iterations of the algorithm, Fitness seems to decrease and stabilize after reaching its peak fitness.
 However, this stabilized fitness is often still more than the initial population fitness.

+The temporary solution for this is to introduce a `FITNESS_LIMIT` variable that stops the algorithm when a certain fitness threshold is met, as only the data of the final Population is written to the console.

 Paper also doesn't specify whether Invert mutation occurs on a probability, but this is assumed to be yes.

+## Issue 3

+Not so much an issue with the paper, but a note on the current implementation of `fPref` (preference of being grouped with a particular Person) when calculating fitness.

+The paper uses a 1 - 5 normalized scale to calculate `fPref`.

+In the current implementation, a `Person A` has an integer array containing the IDs of other people `Person A` prefers to be grouped with.
+All these people will be assigned the value `1`, while all other people are assigned `0` when it comes to calculating `fPref` with respect to `Person A`.